 A dining area features a white table on an immaculate blond wood floor in one-half of the room.
 A gray sectional sofa and retro 1960s “ball” chair perk up the other half of the room.

 The white marble bathroom has a built-in tub.
-His and Hers dressing rooms and dual spa baths and sauna complement the master bathroom.
+His and Hers dressing rooms and dual spa baths and sauna complement the primary bathroom.

 If you can make it to 15 Central Park West, you can make it anywhere.
 Often called “the world’s most powerful address,” the building has been home to many famous actors, musicians, athletes and public figures over the years.
 Current and former residents include Robert DeNiro, baseball player Alex Rodriguez, Denzel Washington, Norman Lear and many financial and hedge-fund executives.